LightAndy1/QuickComp/README.md

 ## Download

-You can [download](https://github.com/LightAndy1/QuickComp/releases/tag/v1.0.0) the latest version of Quick Comp!
-(FREE) for Blender v4.2.0.
+You can [download](https://github.com/LightAndy1/QuickComp/releases/tag/v1.0.0) the latest version of Quick Comp! for Blender v4.2.0.

+Also you can go to [Gumroad](https://lightandy.gumroad.com/l/quick-comp) and download the add-on.

 ## Support